fadymach/XMLTranslator/README.md

 - Download as
 - Comma-separated values (.csv, current sheet)

-Then in python, run `createXML` and type the name of the new CSV file. eg. generatedCSV - generatedCSV.csv
+Then in python, run `createXML.py` and type the name of the new CSV file. eg. generatedCSV - generatedCSV.csv

 This will create a series of folders inside the translationsOutput folder, each containing the XML file with the tranlated strings.